Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

    - avoid subquery and use joins , CTE Or Temp table instead of that

 11. **avoid using multiple OR Condition**
-   - instead of using multiple OR use IN operator or union all
+   - instead of using multiple OR(logical operator ) use IN(multirow operator) operator or union all
    ```sql
     -- don't use this
       WHERE state 'VA' OR 'GA'OR  'FL'